mspiez/network-automation-tools/08-Telegraf-setup/README.md

 ## Setup Telegraf and Prometheus

 Telegraf collects devices uptime using SNMP protocol and then exposes the metrics through the `metrics` endpoint.
-Prometheus scraps these metrics, and they can be visible on the graphs.
+Prometheus scraps these metrics which can be visualized on the graphs.

 Run following command to start Telegraf and Prometheus containers: